helidon-io/helidon/tests/integration/data-jdbc/README.md

     mysql/
     oracle/
-    pgsql/                Generated repository tests by database.
+    pgsql/                Generated repository tests by database. mixed-provider/         H2/Hikari application combining Jakarta Persistence and JDBC repositories.
 ```

 The imperative and declarative database leaves add the appropriate
 `common/src/<db>` source and resource directories as test roots.
 Keep
 database-specific setup in the database leaf or `common/src/<db>`; keep portable
 test contracts in `common/src/main/java`.

+The `mixed-provider` module is an independent application and test suite.
+It
+uses both Jakarta Persistence and JDBC annotation processors, verifies the
+generated repository implementations and their provider-specific qualifiers,
+and invokes application endpoints backed by a Jakarta Persistence repository,
+a declarative JDBC repository, and the imperative `JdbcClient` API.
+Its Hikari
+pool uses an in-memory H2 database initialized from `mixed-provider/src/main/resources/init.sql`.

 ## Maven profiles